Matthlas/SoLaWI_project/README.md

 Link to builds of the game for windows: https://1drv.ms/u/s!AiYro-6-3hvN-1KGqy8_rHuvA4gE?e=xghhbO

-Since this is an update to a project we submitted for the "Introduction to Unity" course we wrote an update report to differentiate and explain all the features we added for the advanced experiment design course.
-Additionally to those major additions we also fixed bugs in the old version and made some more minor adjustments:
+This is an update to a project we submitted for the "Introduction to Unity" course.
+It has become rather large by now so we could not show all features in the short lets play video.
+Therefore, and in order for the evaluators of the course to differentiate what we added for the advanced experiment design course, we wrote a short update report explaining our new features:

 ### Technical Update Report:
 #### Autonomous NPCs